chrishoermann/zod-prisma-types/Readme.md

 ## BigInt validators

-To add custom validators to the prisma `BigInt` field you should use the `@zod.bigint` key.
+To add custom validators to the prisma `BigInt` field you can use the `@zod.bigint` key.
 Due to the fact that there are no custom validators provided by `zod` on `z.bigint()` you can only add customized type errors to the field.

 ```prisma
 model MyModel {